highchair/artinruins-com/_property/american-textile-pwt.md

 ### History

 Designed by Howe, Prout, & Ekman (known for designing the 1950s addition to the Providence Public Library), this mill was once the largest lace producer in the country.
 A three-story brick pier building with 4th story penthouse featuring a 5-story elaborately detailed hip roof tower.
 The tower is a fine period example and can be seen from the surrounding neighborhood, including traffic on Interstate 95.
-A later addition (1945–1950) is attached at the north side, concealing a sawtooth weave shed behind it.
+A later addition of a sawtooth weave shed was added around 1920 on the north side.

 _From “Pawtucket Past and Present, being a brief account of the beginning and progress of its industries and a resume of the early history of the city,” by the Slater Trust Company, 1917_